Mount of Beatitudes - Jesus Most Famous Teaching

 Verse 1 and verse 12 ties this passage together as a whole.
 What can we learn about dealing with issues?

-• Obviously this section deals with how we judge others and work out our own issues ourselves.
+• This section deals with how we judge others and work out our own issues ourselves.

 • We all have issues that God is working on.
 Remember that as you notice and react to the issues of those close to you.
 We are to actively deal with our issues first, so that we can gain understanding as we help others work through theirs.